-Look for vacancies at:
+Look for job vacancies at:

-A variety of short courses are available that cover relevant topics such as:
+A variety of short courses are available that cover relevant topics, such as:

 It's also important to keep up to date with technology and new equipment.
 You may choose to extend your skills into camera or sound work in order to open up more employment opportunities and to maintain a network of contacts.
-A range of courses are available through the BECTU.
+A range of courses are available through BECTU.

-A proactive approach and willingness to start at the bottom in order to forge a career in this fast-changing industry.
-If you're able to relocate for a job it will help, especially in the early stages of your career.
+A proactive approach and willingness to start at the bottom are essential in order to forge a career in this fast-changing industry.
+If you're able to relocate for a job this may also be helpful, especially in the early stages of your career.